15 Best Running Trails In Denver You Can Visit Today

 When it comes to natural beauty, there should be absolutely no doubt that Denver, Colorado is absolutely full of it.

-Whether you’re a full-time resident or just spending a couple of days in the area, getting out and witnessing some of the incredible views and scenery that Denver has to offer is worthwhile, especially since it will also benefit your fitness too.
+Whether you’re a full-time resident or just spending a few days in the area, getting out and witnessing some of Denver’s incredible running trails is worthwhile.

-So, if you’re looking for a guide to 15 of the best running trails to discover in Denver, then this list will have everything you need!
+So, if you’re looking for a guide to 15 of the best running trails in Denver, this list will have everything you need!

 1. Green Mountain Via Green Mountain And Hayden Trail Loop

-Then a trip to William F Hayden Green Mountain Park is always a great way to do so, and since this park is filled with a variety of amazing trails, you can be sure that it’s not the last time you see it mentioned on this list.
+The park is filled with various amazing trails, you can be sure it’s not the last time you see it mentioned on this list.

 This trail is a circular trail that measures 7.4km in length, and features an elevation gain of 274 meters, with an average completion time of 2 hours 16 minutes.